SirVer/ultisnips/.github/issue_template.md

   https://github.com/SirVer/ultisnips/blob/master/CONTRIBUTING.md#reproducing-bugs.
 - If this is not possible, post a minimal, complete `.vimrc`, snippet definition, and set of key strokes that reproduces your problem.
-- remember to delete this boilerplate text up to and including the line of slashes.
+- remember to delete this boilerplate text up to the line of dashes.

 ---------------------